Rodrigo1771/test/scripts/el/sapbert/symptemist-parse/README.md

 # SympTEMIST Parse

 This directory houses the parsing scripts used to parse the [SympTEMIST](https://temu.bsc.es/symptemist/) dataset for Entity Linking.
-This dataset is parsed into TXT files with the appropriate format to be fed to the SapBERT pipeline.
+This dataset is parsed into TXT files with the appropriate format to be fed to the SapBERT pipeline (check `models/sapbert/README.md` and the [SapBERT repository](https://github.com/cambridgeltl/sapbert) for more information on the pipeline).

 ## Requirements